PaloAltoNetworks/cortex-dashboards/CONTRIBUTING.md

 - Edit the README.md file and replace the placeholders with the appropriate information

 > [!NOTE]
-> If your dasboard doesn't need any modifications just set the Requirements section to None and remove the existing markdown
+> If your dashboard doesn't need any modifications just set the Requirements section to None and remove the existing markdown

 - Make sure your folder contains only these 3 files:
     - README.md